CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 3. [DOMContentLoaded](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.domcontentloaded)
 4. [NavigationCompleted](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.navigationcompleted)

-**NavigationStarting** - Occurs before the web view navigates to new content.
-You can cancel navigation in a handler for this event by setting the WebViewNavigationStartingEventArgs.Cancel property to true.
+The **NavigationStarting** event is raised before the web view navigates to new content.
+You can cancel navigation in a handler for this event by setting the ``WebViewNavigationStartingEventArgs.Cancel`` property to true.

 ```csharp
 webView1.NavigationStarting += webView1_NavigationStarting;